-- A single-pass system, due to limitations in software modeling capabilities; - No rooftop solar thermal system;
+- A single-pass system, due to limitations in software modeling capabilities; - No rooftop solar thermal system.

 The Statewide CASE Team estimated energy and demand impacts by simulating the proposed code change using the 2022 Research Version of the CBECC software.
 The publicly available research version for either CBECC-Res or CBECC-Com are not adept to model central HPWHs.
 An internal subversion of CBECC-Res 2022.0.2 RV developed by the CBECC-Res software team is used to perform central HPWH simulations.
-However, it is limited to one single-pass heat pump water heater model and low-rise buildings up to three stories only.
-The mid-rise and high-rise mixed-use prototype is modeled in 2022 research version of CBECC-Com 2022.0.2 RV for standard design baseline and California Simulation Engine (CSE) version 0.868.0 for the proposed HPWH design.
-The CSE input file generated from baseline mid-rise and high-rise mixed use simulations in CBECC-Com 2022.0.2 RV is modified to create CSE input file for proposed design.
+However, it is limited to one single-pass heat pump water heater model and multifamily buildings up to three stories only.
+The 5- and 10-story mixed-use prototypes are modeled in 2022 research version of CBECC-Com 2022.0.2 RV for Standard Design baseline and California Simulation Engine (CSE) version 0.868.0 for the proposed HPWH design.
+The CSE input file generated from baseline 5- and 10-story mixed use simulations in CBECC-Com 2022.0.2 RV is modified to create CSE input file for proposed design.
 The CSE engine version 0.868.0 is commonly used for all the simulations for central HPWH modeling.